TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 18/Genesis 18.16.md

 ---

-And the men rose up from thence, and looked toward Sodom: and Abraham went with them to bring them on the way.
+The men rose up from there, and looked toward Sodom.
+Abraham went with them to see them on their way.